 Chapter 9: Safety Tips for Fire Damage Remediation

 When on the job, the safety of the remediation professional is just as essential as the property owner.
-Fire damage remediation can be a difficult and dangerous job, so it’s important to follow restoration safety rules and industry best practices at all times.
+Fire damage remediation can be a difficult and dangerous job, so it’s important to follow restoration safety rules and industry practices at all times.

 Observe OSHA Confined Spaces Rule